-This is the core check on a certificate, there are of course many others, i.e. certificate expiration, syntax or extensions validity.
+This is the core validity check on a certificate; there are of course many others, e.g. certificate expiration, syntax and validity of extensions.

-The CA public keys are available in the CA public certificates available from the IGTF Trust Anchors release, and should be deployed by all the EGI services which request authentication of users and hosts.

-For more information about the X.509 infrastructure, please see [R 2]
+The CA public keys are available together with the CA certificates as part of the IGTF Trust Anchors releases, and should be installed by all EGI services which require authentication of users and/or hosts.
+For more information about the X.509 infrastructure, please see [R2].